You can apply for a Tier 2 (Minister of Religion) visa if:

 How long it will take

-How much you pay for a Tier 2 (Minister of Religion) visa depends on your situation, where you are and how you apply.
+How much you pay for a Tier 2 (Minister of Religion) visa depends on where you are.

 How long you can stay

 You can come to the UK with a Tier 2 (Minister of Religion) visa for a maximum of up to 3 years and 1 month, or the time given on your certificate of sponsorship plus 1 month, whichever is shorter.